Free Incorporation when you bundle with Accounting

 5. Excess or voluntary CPF and MediSave contributions

-- Voluntary CPF contributions above the statutory rate
+CPF contributions made above the statutory requirement are not deductible.

 6. Medical expenses above the IRAS cap